anlan625/Learning-to-Rank-project/README.md

 learning2rank: ranking implementation
 refernece: https://github.com/shiba24/learning2rank

-Matric.ipynb: the python code use to compute nDCG for predictions
+nDCG.ipynb: the python code use to compute nDCG for predictions

 RankNet_main.py: the python code use to train RankNet and compute nDCG for predictions